Skip to content

 scancel: error: Kill job error on job id 555: Cannot scancel a scrontab job without the --hurry flag, or modify scrontab jobs through scontrol

-By canceling a scontab job with the --hurry flag, the entry in the scrontab file will be prepended with #DISABLED.
-These comments will needs to be removed before the job will be able to start again.
+By canceling a scrontab job with the --hurry flag, the entry in the scrontab file will be prepended with #DISABLED.
+These comments will need to be removed before the job will be able to start again.